Upstage Surrey love to feature work by local writers, performed by local actors.

 She was the first Director of Drama at St Catherine’s School, Guildford and after early retirement, has been involved in freelance theatre projects and drama coaching.

-After moving back to Surrey she discovered ‘Upstage’ and is delighted to be premiering her first play with them in 2024
+After moving back to Surrey she discovered Upstage and was delighted when they premiered her first play, A Coy Mistress, in 2024.

 Matt Lewis